Idaho Impacts

 National lab research, home state advantage

-Homegrown or transplanted, Idaho National Laboratory is made up of people who choose to live and work here.
-Our actions and work reflect the respect we hold for our state and everything in it.
-Our clean energy, grid resilience, cybersecurity and advanced materials research is aimed directly at helping future generations enjoy what makes Idaho the treasure it is to us: its mountains, trout streams, ski hills and, perhaps above all else, its people and quality of life.
+Homegrown or transplanted, INL is made up of people who choose to live and work here.
+Our actions and work reflect our respect for the state and everything in it.
+Our research into grid resilience, cybersecurity and advanced materials is aimed directly at future generations being able to enjoy what makes Idaho a treasure: its mountains, trout streams, ski hills and, perhaps above all else, its people and quality of life.

 $ 0 M